Claude Code

 * **The** [**SonarQube MCP server**](https://docs.sonarsource.com/sonarqube-mcp-server/) so Claude can fetch projects, issues, and rules directly.

-* **An Agentic Analysis hook** (SonarQube Cloud only, project-level installs only, when your organization is entitled): a `PostToolUse` hook that wires the CLI into Claude's tool-use cycle so Agentic Analysis runs on your changes.
+* **A** [**Sonar Vortex agentic analysis**](/agent-centric-development-cycle/verify/sonar-vortex-agentic-analysis.md) **hook** (SonarQube Cloud only, project-level installs only, when your organization is entitled): a `PostToolUse` hook that runs fast `STANDARD` agentic analysis after each edit or write.

-* **A Context Augmentation skill** (SonarQube Cloud only, project-level installs only, when your organization is entitled on an eligible SonarQube Cloud plan) so Claude can retrieve project guidelines, architecture, semantic navigation, and dependency context through the CLI integration.
+* **A** [**Sonar Vortex context augmentation**](/agent-centric-development-cycle/guide/sonar-vortex-context-augmentation.md) **skill** (SonarQube Cloud only, project-level installs only, when your organization is entitled on an eligible SonarQube Cloud plan) so Claude can retrieve project guidelines, architecture, semantic navigation, and dependency context through the CLI integration.

 Pass `--non-interactive` to accept every offered component without prompts (see [Non-interactive install](#non-interactive-install)).